Expected Performance of Cosmic Muon Veto Detector: Introduction

+We have developed a software tool for CMVD which simulates the muon signal in the CMVD walls and integrates with the existing miniICAL consisting of RPC detectors.
+The simulation is tuned to include properties of EPSs and WLS fibers, measured efficiencies and time resolutions of EPSs.
+The measured spectra and noise in SiPMs are also taken into account.
+The muon tracks in the RPCs are used to estimate the muon veto efficiency of CMVD to arrive at efficient muon veto criteria.

 The paper is organized into sections, each dedicated to a different aspect of the CMVD design and performance.
 In Section 2, the geometry of the CMVD is outlined, including dimensions, composition, and arrangement.
-Section 3 details the generation of cosmic muon events and the trigger criteria used to identify them.
-Section 4 focuses on the digitization of SiPM signals, used to detect scintillation light propagated through the WLS fiber.
-This section also explains how the SiPM signal is modeled using the position and energy deposited inside the plastic scintillator.
+Section 3 gives the details the generation of cosmic muon events and the trigger criteria used to identify them.
+Section 4 focuses on the digitization of signals from SiPM which are used to detect scintillation light propagated through the WLS fiber.
+This Section also explains how the SiPM signal is modeled using the position and energy deposited inside the EPS.
 The track reconstruction and extrapolation techniques used to determine the path of cosmic muons through the CMVD are described in Section 6.
-The algorithms and methods used to identify and reconstruct muon tracks and the steps taken to extrapolate these tracks towards the CMVD are discussed.
-Section 8 defines the effect size of the veto walls.
-The expected performance of the veto detector is presented in Section 9 and then conclusion is given in section 10.
+The algorithms to reconstruct muon tracks and extrapolation to the CMVD are discussed in Section 7.
+The expected performance of the veto detector is presented in Section 9 and then conclusion are given in Section 10.